'We survived': Kherson comes alive after Russian withdrawal

 Associated Press

+People are missing.
+Thee are mines everywhere, closed shops and restaurants, a scarcity of electricity and water, and explosions day and night as Russian and Ukrainian forces battle just across the Dnieper River.

-Despite these hardships, Kherson residents are expressing a mix of relief, optimism, and even joy — not least because of their regained freedom to express themselves at all.
+Despite the hardships, residents are expressing a mix of relief, optimism, and even joy — not least because of their regained freedom to express themselves at all.

 “Even breathing became easier.
 Everything is different now,” said Olena Smoliana, a pharmacist whose eyes shone with happiness as she recalled the day Ukrainian soldiers entered the city.

-People are no longer afraid to leave home, or worried that contact with Russian soldiers might lead to a prison or torture cell.
-They are gathering in city squares — adorned with blue-and-yellow ribbons on their bags and jackets — to recharge phones, collect water, or talk with neighbors and relatives.
+People are no longer afraid to leave home or worried that contact with Russian soldiers might lead to a prison or torture cell.
+They are gathering in city squares — adorned with blue-and-yellow ribbons on their bags and jackets — to recharge phones, collect water and to talk with neighbors and relatives.

 The worst deprivation was the lack of freedom to be yourself, which was like being in a “cage,” she said.